automl/amltk/docs/guides/index.md

     defining what your **pipeline** will do and how it can be parametrized.
 By piecing together [`steps`][byop.pipeline.api.step], [`choices`][byop.pipeline.api.choice] and [`splits`][byop.pipeline.api.split], you can
-    say how you pipeline should look and how it's parametrized.
+    say how your pipeline should look and how it's parametrized.
 We'll take care of creating the search space to optimize over, configuring it and finally assembling it into something you can actually use.